You can read the Student Handbook for an in-depth look at exactly how the program works and what you will be studying and experiencing.

 How to ApplyIf you wish to declare social work as a major, you must formally apply for admission to the professional program.
 Learn about the application process on the How to Apply page.

-Course CatalogA complete list of major requirements, courses, and a proposed four-year program of study for Biology majors are available in the UAB Undergraduate Catalog.
+Course CatalogA complete list of major requirements, courses, and a proposed four-year program of study for Social Work majors are available in the UAB Undergraduate Catalog.

 Program RequirementsAll program requirements and courses are outlined in the UAB Undergraduate Catalog.
 Required coursework includes acquisition of social work knowledge, values, and skills essential to social work practice, research, and policy.
 The curriculum culminates with a full-time, one-term field practicum.